Blackfeet Nation: History

-The Blackfeet settled in the region around Montana beginning in the 17th century.
-Previously, they resided in an area of the woodlands north and west of the Great Lakes.
-Pressure exerted by British traders at James Bay in present day Canada on the Algonquin-speaking tribes in the area drove the Blackfeet out onto the Northern Plains.
-They eventually acquired firearms and horses, and became a formidable example of the classic Plains Indian culture.
-They were a powerful force, controlling an area that extended from current day Edmonton, Alberta Province, nearly to Yellowstone National Park, and from Glacier Park to the Black Hills of South Dakota.
-The Badger-Two Medicine area is a significant sacred site for the tribe.
+The Blackfeet claim to have lived on the Northern Great Plains for thousands of years.
+Through raids in the Southern Plains and trade with the Cree, they eventually acquired firearms and horses.
+They were a powerful force on the Great Plains, controlling an area that extended from North of current day Edmonton, Alberta Province, as far South as to Yellowstone National Park; and as far West from Glacier Park all the way East to the Black Hills of South Dakota.
+After contact with settlers, they increasingly kept to the most Western regions of their territory and slowly exited what is now Eastern Montana and Western Saskatchewan.
+The Badger Two Medicine area, south of Glacier Park, was and remains an especially sacred site for the tribe.

-In the late 19th century, Blackfeet territory was encroached on by European Americans and Canadians, and various branches of the people were forced to cede lands and ultimately move to smaller Indian reservations in the United States and reserves in Canada.
+During the late 19th century, Blackfeet territory was encroached on and annexed by European Americans and Canadians, who eventually forced the Blackfeet to cede their lands.
+The Blackfeet moved to smaller Indian reservations in the United States and reserves in Canada.
 Adjacent to their reservation, established by Treaty of 1896, are two federally controlled areas: the Lewis and Clark National Forest, set up in 1896, which contains the Badger-Two Medicine area, an area of 200 sqmi; and Glacier National Park, both part of the tribal nation's former territory.
 The Badger-Two Medicine area is sacred to the Blackfeet people.
-This sacred part of the Rocky Mountain Front was excluded from Blackfeet lands in a Treaty of 1896, but they reserved access, hunting and fishing rights.
-Since the early 1980s, when the Bureau of Land Management approved drilling rights leases without consultation with the tribe, the Blackfeet have worked to protect this sacred area, where they practiced their traditional religious rituals.
+This sacred part of the Rocky Mountain Front was excluded from Blackfeet lands in a Treaty of 1896, but they reserved uninhibited access for hunting, foraging, and fishing rights.
+Since the early 1980s, when the Bureau of Land Management illegally sold drilling rights leases without consultation with the tribe (violating both treaty law and the U.S. Environmental Protections Act), the Blackfeet have worked to prevent ecological harm to land they know as sacred and roll back the leases.